 Once detox is complete and withdrawal symptoms subside, you can begin to focus on treatment efforts.
 These can help you to establish skill sets needed to maintain a healthy recovery.
 And, prevent a relapse from occurring so you’ll never have to go through detox again!

-If you’re looking for heroin addiction treatment for a woman in your life or for yourself, consider Willow Place for Women.
+Are you looking for heroin addiction treatment for a woman in your life or for yourself?
+If so, consider Willow Place for Women.
 We give women a place to discover who they are without their mental health conditions, which include substance abuse and addiction.
 To learn more about our programs and how we can help, contact us today!